Nettogrof/starter-snake-julia/README.md

 ### Helpful Tips

-* Keeping your Repl open in a second window while games are running is helpful for watching server activity and debugging any problems with your Battlesnake.
+* Keeping your server log/heroku open in a second window while games are running is helpful for watching server activity and debugging any problems with your Battlesnake.

 * You can use the Julia [println function](https://docs.julialang.org/en/v1/base/io-network/#Base.println) to output information to your server logs.
 This is very useful for debugging logic in your code during Battlesnake games.